Qiskit/qiskit-metapackage/docs/install.rst

 .. note::

-  Starting with Qiskit 0.13.0 pip 19 or newer is needed to install qiskit-aer from precompiled binary.
+  Starting with Qiskit 0.13.0 pip 19 or newer is needed to install qiskit-aer from precompiled binary on Linux.
 If you do not have pip 19 installed you can run ``pip install -U pip`` to upgrade it.
-Without pip 19 or newer this command will attempt to install qiskit-aer from sdist (source distribution) which requires compiling it locally.
+Without pip 19 or newer this command will attempt to install qiskit-aer from sdist (source distribution) which will try to compile aer locally under the covers.

 If the packages installed correctly, you can run ``conda list`` to see the active packages in your virtual environment.